HISTORY

 Shirin Snyder, wife of pastor John Snyder, spearheaded the creation of a benefit shop with the goal of donating funds to worthy causes and those in need.
 In 1988, the Yellow Brick Road Benefit Shop was established as a standing sub-committee under the authority of CPC.

-After many years associated with the Presbyterian Church USA (PCUSA) denomination, CPC became affiliated with ECO: A Covenant Order of Evangelical Presbyterians in August of 2014.
+In August of 2014 after many years associated with the Presbyterian Church USA (PCUSA) denomination, CPC became affiliated with the ECO denomination: A Covenant Order of Evangelical Presbyterians.

 Today, CPC continues its long history of ministering to children, students and adults of various generations as well as serving people close to home and around the world through many dedicated missionaries, faithful Deacons and the Yellow Brick Road Benefit Shop.
 The Elders, Covenant Partners, and Staff are excited to see what God has planned for the next season in the history of Carmel Presbyterian Church.